Obesity & COVID-19: Can Your Weight Alone Put You at Higher Risk?July 1, 2020 - Katie McCallum

 - Calculate your BMI

-- Begin your weight loss journey at the Houston Methodist Weight Management Center, offering help with nutrition and exercise plans, as well as other weight loss solutions.
+- Just beginning your weight loss journey?
+Houston Methodist Weight Management Center offers help with nutrition and exercise plans, as well as other weight loss solutions.

 Concerned you may have COVID-19?